Police kill one in gun duel, arrest suspected kidnapper in Benue – The Sun Nigeria

 From Scholastica Onyeka, Makurdi

-The Commissioner Of Police, Benue State Command, CP.
-Okoro Alawari Julius, in a statement signed by the Police Public Relations Officer, (PPRO), SP Catherine Anene, said the command neutralized an armed robbery gang, killed one of them while others escaped with gun shot injuries.
+Commissioner of Police in Benue State, Mr Okoro Alawari Julius, in a statement, signed by the Police Public Relations Officer, (PPRO), SP Catherine Anene, said the command neutralised an armed robbery gang, killed one of them while others escaped with gunshot injuries.

-He explained that “On 03/03/2023 at about 0200hrs, while men of Operation Zenda JTF were on routine patrol along Taraku – Otukpo road, they ran into an armed robbery incident at Ankyoor village.
+He explained that on May 3, when men of Operation Zenda JTF were on routine patrol along Taraku – Otukpo road, they ran into an armed robbery incident at Ankyoor village.

 According to the statement, items received from the suspects include one locally made pistol loaded with three rounds of 9mm live ammunition and dried leaves suspected to be Indian hemp.

-The Commissioner also said the command has arrested one Elijah Elisha, a suspected kidnapper, for threatening a resident with kidnap and death.
+The Commissioner also said the command had arrested one Elijah Elisha, a suspected kidnapper, for threatening a resident with kidnap and death.

-He said “On 19th April 2023, information was received that a kidnapper was threatening Mr. Innocent of Zaki- Biam town in Ukum Local Government Area, to pay the sum of N5 million to an account or he will kidnap and killed.
+He said: “On April 19 2023, information was received that a kidnapper was threatening Mr Innocent of Zaki-Biam town in Ukum Local Government Area, to pay the sum of N5 million to an account, failing which he would be kidnapped and killed.

 The victim paid the sum of N500,000 to the said account provided by the kidnapper but the threat persisted.